From rotating attractors to extremal black holes with axionic hair

 where \(s\) and \(\theta_{0}\) are integration constants.
 Since the original black hole has $S^2$ topology and physical solutions must be regular on the rotation axis (\(\theta = 0,\pi\)), i.e. they should not exhibit conical singularities.
 This requirement is encoded in the conditions

 which fix \(\theta_{0} = \pi/2\) and \(\beta = 1\).
 Hence the metric functions satisfy the simple relation

 with \(s\) an integration constant.
-From \eqref{regular} one further finds that this constant coincides with the value of \(v_1\) at the poles of the two–sphere,
+From \eqref{regular} one further finds that this constant coincides with the value of \(v_1\) at the poles of the two-sphere,

-Hence, after the simplification, the system \eqref{eq:A2} can be cast as in \eqref{eq:NH-EMA}.
+Hence, after the simplification, the system \eqref{eq:A2} can be cast as in \eqref{eq:NH-EMA}. {Evaluating the entropy function \eqref{entropy_function} on-shell (i.e. at its extremum) one finds}

+{so the entropy depends only on the constant $s$ and is independent of any asymptotic modulus.
+Moreover, extremizing the entropy function \eqref{entropy_function} with respect to the parameters \(q\) and \(K\) yields, respectively, the electric charge and the angular momentum:}

 We numerically solve the near-horizon (``attractor'') equations for the EMA model, which is a one dimensional ODE system, directly on the polar domain $\theta\in[0,\pi]$\footnote{We also performed computations on the domain $u\in[-1,1]$ and obtained the same results.
 We choose the $\theta-$domain only for the purpose of later comparison with the bulk solution.}.
 The solver used in this work was developed by the author.

 We cast the system as six first-order ODEs for

 i.e., three second-order equations for $(b,v_1,\psi)$.
 The right-hand sides are rational in $\sin\theta,\cos\theta$, the unknowns, and parameters $(g_{_{\psi\gamma\gamma}},\,q,\,K,\,s)$.